Aspire121/GiftBotHunter/README.md

 - Replace your bot token in keys.py

+- Create a passport.json file in the data/scambot_protection folder.
+Open it and put `{}` as its content.
+Save.

 - Invite the bot to your desired server by using this link `https://discord.com/oauth2/authorize?client_id=<YOUR BOT CLIENT ID GOES HERE>&scope=bot`

 - Make a role with "Ban Members" perms and assign it to the bot